gustavoaca1997/basic-tran-interpreter/README-en.md

 Through Happy, the grammar that defines the BasicTrans language was formed.
 This had to be modified during the development of the parser to eliminate conflicts _shift/reduce_ and _reduce/reduce_.

-A `Parsed` data type was defined, which instance to the` Monad` typeclass, in order to know if an error occurred or not parsing.
+A `Parsed` data type was defined, which instantiates the` Monad` typeclass, in order to know if an error occurred or not while parsing.

 The `ToStr` typeclass was defined, so that the Abstract Syntactic Tree could be printed on the console, which is instantiated by the types of data that define the analyzed tokens.